 Our grading is done carefully under strong light and play-checked on a Thorens TD 124 MK1 for noise and warps.
 Vinylspot uses the internationally adopted “goldmine standard” for grading the condition of all items in our store:

 Items in mint condition are perfect in every way.
 There are no signs of use and the cover has no cut-outs or any other defects.
 The record might still be sealed or the cover is still in the shrink but has been opened.

 A nearly perfect record is graded near mint.
 The records show no signs of wear, no visual imperfections and plays quiet.

-The record might have a few imperfections like light scuffs or sleeve marks, but can’t be heard.
+The record might have a few imperfections like light scuffs or sleeve marks, but they can’t be heard.

 A VG+ record shows signs that it was played and otherwise handled by a previous owner who took good care of it.
 The record might have some imperfections like hairlines, light marks or scuffs that are more prominent, which might be heard softly in the background, but never overtake the listening experience.
 Sleeves might have some slight wear, lightly turned up corners, a slight seam split, or may have cut-outs.
 The labels may have stickers or writing on them.

-Basically, it’s all going doing from here.
 A VG record shows more pronounced signs that it was played than a VG+ record.
 It has a few marks or scuffs that can be heard, but no long repetitive clicks, skips or hanging.
 A VG records is still enjoyable.
 Labels may have writings, or may have tape or stickers (or their residue) attached.